 LAC Minerals will continue monitoring and active water treatment at the Richmond Hill Mine located four miles northwest of Lead.
-The company also plans to submit a release of reclamation liability petition, updated reclamation plan for unreclaimed areas of the mine site, and a postclosure plan to the department sometime in 2011.
-There are also plans to modify the process area holding ponds.
+The company may also submit a release of reclamation liability petition, updated reclamation plan for unreclaimed areas of the mine site, and a postclosure plan to the department sometime in 2012.
+The Pregnant Pond will be relined.